Analytic, Reidemeister and homological torsion for congruence three--manifolds: Abstract

 \section{Abstract}

-Starting from the results in \cite{volI} we prove that for a given Bianchi group $\Gamma$ and certain natural coefficent modules $V_\ZZ$, for certain sequences $\Gamma_n$ of congruence subgroups of $\Gamma$ the size of the torsion subgroup of $H_1(\Gamma_n;V_\ZZ)$ grows exponentially with $[\Gamma:\Gamma_n]$ (with an explicit rate).
+For a given Bianchi group $\Gamma$ and certain natural coefficent modules $V_\ZZ$ and sequences $\Gamma_n$ of congruence subgroups of $\Gamma$ we give a conjecturally optimal upper bound for the size of the torsion subgroup of $H_1(\Gamma_n;V_\ZZ)$.
 We also prove limit multiplicity results for the irreducible components of $L_\cusp^2(\Gamma_n\bs\SL_2(\CC))$.